Ray Story

-Ray Story (born in 1964) is the founder and owner of The United Tobacco Vapor Group (UTVG) USA as well as UTVG Europe BV, an electronic cigarette company.
-He is also the creator of Flavor Vapes, Premium Vapes, Vape Master Cigar, Wanna Vape, and E-Hitter, all brands under the UTVG name.
-The company's products are sold globally online and in store.
+Ray Story (born in 1964) is an American businessman who is the founder and owner of The United Tobacco Vapor Group (UTVG) USA as well as UTVG Europe BV, both electronic cigarette companies.

+He is also the creator of Flavor Vapes, Premium Vapes, Vape Master Cigar, Wanna Vape, and E-Hitter, all of which are brands under the UTVG name.
+The company's vaping products are sold worldwide online and in store.